Merkel Announces Sweeping Curbs To Keep Germans Home In Virus Fight - UrduPoint

 But supermarkets, banks and post offices will stay open, as will pharmacies and petrol stations.

-Hairdressers, construction supply stores and laundromats will also keep operating, said the government, saying that the move was to ensure that "service providers and craftsmen can continue to carry out their trade".
+Hairdressers, construction supply stores and laundromats will also keep operating, the government said.

 Hotels will only be used for "essential and explicitly not for tourist purposes", the government added.